Richard-Casey/StockAndShop/README.md

 - **Grade:** First-Class Honours (73%)
 - **TIGA Nomination:** Official 2024 nominee from the University of Suffolk Games Department
-- **Supervision:** Mentored by [Dissertation Mentor Name], nominated after unanimous agreement from the games faculty
+- **Supervision:** Mentored by Nick Thomas, nominated after unanimous agreement from the games faculty

 ---